apcl-research/prigen_statement/README.md

 ## Compiling dataset
 We also release all of our raw datasets for the experiments in [link]() and the scripts for compiling the raw data to bin files in this Github repo.
-Before running the command, please create three dir: pkls, bins, and tmp.
+Before running the command, please create three dir: ``pkls``, ``bins``, and ``tmp``.
 Then, you can simply run the following command to generate train.bin and val.bin.

 ```
 python3 data/statement_labels/prepare.py